 - One cup of sliced mangoes supplies 25 percent of the needed daily value of vitamin A, which prevents dry eyes.

 - A small piece of onion when inhaled can slow down the bleeding through the nose

 - Onions contain chromium, which assists in regulating blood sugar.

-- Onions are an effective cure for common cold, sore throat and allergies.
+- Onions are an effective cure for the common cold, sore throat, and allergies.
 Have a spoonful of onion juice mixed with honey to cure symptoms.